 Chef and judge Josh Niland called Unearthed Co.’s abalone mushrooms “unlike anything I’ve ever experienced”.
 Company founder and chief grower John Ford has spent years developing his knowledge of fungi.
 He and his team now work to find new and exotic mushrooms to bring to Australian plates.
 Unearthed Co. was the first Australian grower to produce abalone mushrooms, as well as the snowflake mushroom.

 Chooks At The Rooke, Vic – pasture-raised cockerel

 PROOF certified Chooks At The Rooke produces the highest quality pastured eggs and pasture-raised cockerel in the most ethical way possible.
 This ensures the health of their birds and the environment they live in.
 The business even re-homes its older layers to public backyards so they can continue living their lives happily for years to come.

 From the Sea

 Freycinet Marine Farm, Tas – Freycinet Marine Farm mussels

 Julia and Giles Fisher of Freycinet Marine Farm work to showcase the best seafood that Tasmania has to offer; Tasmanian blue mussels; Pacific oysters and sea urchin roe from their own farm in Coles Bay; Atlantic salmon from the west coast; octopus from the north-west, abalone and rock lobster from the south, west and east; and scallops from Bass Strait.

 Kindred Organics, Tas – certified organic hemp

 The Damen family has been growing certified organic alternative grains and seeds for more than a decade.
-Kindred Organics was the first organic quinoa grower in Australia, and also grows spelt, buckwheat and oats and raises grass-fed beef.
-The family’s award-winning hemp crop is one of their smaller crops, but after this big win, they will no doubt expand.
+Kindred Organics was the first organic quinoa grower in Australia.
+The Damens also grow spelt, buckwheat and oats and raise grass-fed beef.
+The family’s award-winning hemp is one of their smaller crops.
+But after this big win, they’ll no doubt expand.